eyzon/apache-php-5.3/README.md

 # Apache + PHP 5.3
 This docker image contains apache and old PHP 5.3 for supporting older projects which need to run in Azure Web App environment.

-## Docker Images for App Service Linux
+## Docker Image for App Service Linux
-This repository contains docker images that are used for App Service Linux.
+This repository contains docker image that can be used for Azure App Service (Linux).

 ## Components
 This docker image currently contains the following components: